 Johannesburg, South Africa

-People living in Hillbrow, a downtown neighborhood, collect old appliances as New Year’s Eve approaches and then … they throw them off the roof.
+People living in Hillbrow, a downtown neighborhood, collect old appliances as New Year’s Eve approaches, and then … they throw them off the roof.
 These appliances include refrigerators, televisions, microwaves, and even couches, all pretty heavy stuff.
-Also consider the fact that Hillbrow consists of mainly high rises, and you can get a pretty good idea of just how cathartic and chaotic this tradition is.
+Also, considering the fact that Hillbrow consists mainly of high rises, you can get a pretty good idea of just how cathartic and chaotic this tradition is.
 Needless to say, walking around Hillbrow on New Year’s Eve is ill-advised.

-Teller & Associates, PLLC wishes everyone a joyous occasion, whatever it is they decide to do this New Year’s Eve.
+Teller Law wishes everyone a joyous occasion, whatever it is they decide to do this New Year’s Eve.